yanchaoluo/STAT545-hw-Luo-Yanchao/hm5/hm05_Luo_Yanchao.md

 ![](hm05_Luo_Yanchao_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-21-1.png)

-We can see that `arrange` does not have any effect on the plots, and the levels are the same before and after arrange.
+We can see that `arrange` does not has any effect on the plots, and the levels are the same as before and after arranged.

--   Using `reordering` function to see how to change the factor `title` and `artist_name`.
+-   Using `reordering` function to see how the factor `title` and `artist_name`changed.

 ``` r
 newsinger_locations4 %>%